What We Do

 In 2016, WCDRC handled a total of 3,500 cases, an increase of 1,500 cases over two years ago.

-Celebrating 30 Years of Resolving Disputes
+Celebrating Resolving Disputes Since 1987

 The Wayne County Dispute Resolution Center (WCDRC) can trace its origins all of the way back to 1987, when the "Southwest Detroit Neighborhood Reconciliation Center" was founded under the umbrella of New Detroit, Inc. Its original mission was to provide peaceful dispute resolution for the residents of the 3rd and 4th police precincts in southwest Detroit.
 In the thirty years since its founding, the Center has greatly expanded its scope and changed its name several times, but remains dedicated to providing peaceful resolution to residents of Wayne County.